 - Most of the public phone booths are operated by the Deutsche Telekom (only in German!).
-You can use cash to pay, but more convenient for payment are telephone cards, which you can obtain at the 'T-Punkt' (Deutsche Telekom shop) and at the post office.
+You may use cash to pay but a more convenient way of payment are telephone cards, which can be obtained at the “T-Punkt” (Deutsche Telekom Shop) and at the post office.

 Mobile phones (called 'Handy' in Germany)

-- Prepaid: no contract, no minimum running time
+- Pre-Paid: no contract, no minimum contract period, no minimum monthly turnover

-- Contracts: duration of 2 years (cannot be cancelled ahead of time!), with monthly costs, but you will receive an inexpensive modern mobile phone
+- Contracts: duration of mostly 2 years (cannot be cancelled ahead of time!), sometimes with minimum monthly turnover, but you will receive an inexpensive modern mobile phone

 Telephone directories are available online.
 Here (only in German!) you can access the following directories: “Das Örtliche” (the local phone directory for your city), “Das Telefonbuch” (the national phone directory) and the commercial directory “Gelbe Seiten” (yellow pages).